 Unlike the case of many other postmenopausal breast cancer risk factors, the increased risk associated with combined HRT becomes detectable in less than two years of use and the excess risk also disappears quickly after cessation of short-term HRT use.
 This pattern suggests that combined HRT might act in the short term by stimulating the growth of existing micro-tumors, in addition to promoting the generation of new tumors with longer-term use.

 Similarly, estrogen-only hormone therapy appears to be protective against breast cancer only for lower-risk women.
 The interaction between breast cancer development and estrogen is not straightforward.
 For example, childhood exposure to estrogen or estrogenic compounds found in soybeans and cow's milk are known to reduce breast cancer risk in adulthood.
 Even in adulthood, consumption of some phytoestrogens are associated with reduced breast cancer risk whereas others increase it under certain circumstances.
 Therefore, it is not farfetched to suggest that estrogen-only hormone therapy could protect against breast cancer for many women.
 The problem is that for women with existing but undetected tumors (some of which might not otherwise have developed into life-threatening disease), estrogen-only hormone therapy could stimulate tumor growth.
+Estrogen-only therapy also has been linked to increased ovarian cancer risk.
 Nor are bioidentical hormones necessarily safe in this circumstance.
 It appears unwise for breast cancer survivors to use any form of HRT.

 Below are links to 20 recent studies concerning this topic.
 For a more complete list of studies, please click on HRT.